-There are several variants of conformant planning with an OWA.
-For example, a sound and complete conformant planner based on the situation calculus is described in the paper \cite{FinziPirriReiterOWA2000} and in Chapter 10 of \cite{Reiter2001}.
-This planner represents an initial theory $\dsz$ as conjunction of prime implicates, it makes DCA and relies on regression of a goal formula, but it does depth-first forward search to compute a plan.
-To the best of our knowledge, most publications in automated AI planning rely on DCA, including previous work on conformant planners, e.g., see \cite{ToSonPontelliAI2015,ToSonPontelliIJCAI2017,HoffmannBrafmanAIJ2006} that use representations different from situation calculus BATs, and they do not consider lifted deductive planning.
-In the latter paper \cite{HoffmannBrafmanAIJ2006}, search goes over executable sequences of actions rather than state space, but there is no connection with SC, their system relies on a SAT solver, and therefore it can be problematic in the large, hard-to-ground domains.
-However, since the progression of a $\dsz$ in a $proper^+$ form does not require DCA \cite{LiuLakemeyer2009}, one can develop a SC-based conformant planner that solves (\ref{planningReiter}) in this more general case, see \cite{BatusovMScThesis2014}.
+However, since the progression of a $\dsz$ in a $proper^+$ form does not require CWA \cite{LiuLakemeyer2009}, one can develop a SC-based conformant planner that solves (\ref{planningReiter}) in this more general case, see \cite{BatusovMScThesis2014}.
 The latter planner does iterative deepening non-informed forward search to find a plan.
 Notice that if the initial theory $\dsz$ is in a $proper^+$ form, i.e., with the $\forall$-quantifier over object variables, then it is not clear how this planning instance can be formulated in PDDL \cite{DBLP:series/synthesis/2019Haslum}. \cite{LiuLevesqueIJCAI2005} developed their tractable solution to the projection problem when the initial theory is proper, and mentioned they would like to develop a first-order planning system.